SlavovLab/DART-ID/linux_install.md

 ## Getting Python 3.6

-DART-ID is tested on Ubuntu 14.04 (Trusty64), but ideally should run on most distros.
+DART-ID is tested on Ubuntu 14.04 (Trusty64), but should run on most distros.

 The most important step is getting Python >=3.6, as DART-ID and some of its dependencies will fail to build on earlier versions.